AnggaR96s/Reforestation/README.md

-## I ate a clock yesterday.
-It was so time consuming.
+## Scientists finally did a study on forks.
+It's about tine!